 In stainless steel, thermo-regulated vats.
 Vatting time is about 3 weeks with punching down of the cap and pumping over taking place regularly.
 Malolactic fermentation occurs in new French oak barrels as the aromas from the wood are much better integrated into the wine.
-This old technique provides more roundness to the wine as well as silky tannins.
-30% of the French oak barrels are renewed every year.
-Choosing different coopers for each wine enables more aromatic complexity.
-This wine spend 16 months in French oak barrels, a third of which are replaced every year.
+The wines undergo malolactic fermentation in the barrels for silky tannins and rounder wines.

 Ideal with lamb and other red meats, holding up well to rich sauces.

 A. Larsson & M. Del Monego – December 2013 – 88,5/100